 Alicia R. Jackson

-Assistant Professor of Law and Director of Academic Success and Bar Preparation
+Associate Professor of Law and Director of Academic Success and Bar Preparation

 J.D., Nova Southeastern University, Shepard Broad College of Law School

 Family Law, Juvenile Law, Multistate Law, and Survey of Florida Law

 Alicia Jackson is a member of the law faculty at Stetson University College of Law and is serving as the Director of Academic Success and Bar Preparation Services.

 She previously served as the Associate Dean for Student Learning and Assessment at Florida A&M University College of Law (Florida A&M).
 Before her associate dean appointment, Professor Jackson served as the Director of Academic Success and Bar Preparation, where she developed a multifaceted academic support program that began during new student orientation and continued through the bar exam.
 Professor Jackson has taught Criminal Law, Family Law, Juvenile Law, Multistate Law, Survey of Florida Law, and various analytical skills courses.

 Prior to Florida A&M, Professor Jackson served in various professor and instructor roles at Nova Southeastern University, including in the College of Arts and Sciences as a chairperson, Shepard Broad College of Law, and the Criminal Justice Institute, where she taught Ph.D. courses in Criminal Law and Individual Rights and Criminal Justice Administration.
 Professor Jackson regularly serves as a panelist or presenter at various conferences, including conferences hosted by the American Bar Association (ABA), Association of American Law Schools (AALS), Institute for Law Teaching and Learning (ILTL), Southeastern Association of Law Schools (SEALS), Society of American Law Teachers (SALT), Association of Academic Support Educators (AASE), and others.